marcelalmesberger/Digital-INR-Card/README.md

 # Masterthesis-INR-Application
-Software prototype of a digital INR card for storing and managing blood coagulation monitoring data
+Software prototype of a digital INR card for storing and managing anticoagulation therapy monitoring data

 ## Installation